clover/clover-ios-sdk/README.md

 - Most fields on the models have documentation, which will show with auto-completion in Xcode.

+- Some field name which conflict with Swift keywords are changed to have an underscore at the end, as: `description_`.

 ## Utils: Helper classes for api calls

 - Two main classes are: `CLVSession` and `CLVRequest`.